Smart-Shaped/chaM3Leon/README.md

 ## How to Develop an ML Application

-To develop a machine learning application using the ML Layer:
+To develop a machine learning application using the ML Layer, follow these steps:

 ### 1. Create a Class that Extends `com.smartshaped.chameleon.ml.MLLayer`
-- Make sure that the class constructor is **public**.
+- Ensure that the class constructor is **public**.

 ### 2. Create at Least One Class that Extends `com.smartshaped.chameleon.ml.HdfsReader`
-- Make sure that the class constructor is **public**.
+- Ensure that the class constructor is **public**.
-- Declare this class in the YAML file, along with the HDFS path from which the data will be read.
+- Declare this class in the YAML file along with the HDFS path from which the data will be read.
 - Optionally, override the `processRawData` method to add custom processing for the raw data.

 ### 3. Create a Class that Extends `com.smartshaped.chameleon.ml.Pipeline`
 - Declare this class in the YAML file.
 - Override the `start` method to implement the specific machine learning logic.
-- Make sure that the `setModel` and `setPredictions` methods are called at the end of the pipeline.
+  - Ensure that the `setModel` and `setPredictions` methods are called at the end of the pipeline.

 ### 4. Create a Class that Extends `com.smartshaped.chameleon.ml.ModelSaver`
-- Make sure that the class constructor is **public**.
+- Ensure that the class constructor is **public**.
 - Declare this class in the YAML file.

 ### 5. Create a Class that Extends `com.smartshaped.chameleon.common.utils.TableModel`